 Section 4.
-Availability of public records
+Availability of public records.

 - a.
 Hours for inspection.
 Public records are available for inspection and copying during the City's normal business hours: Monday through Friday, 8:00 a.m. to 5:00 p.m. (hours may vary by department), excluding legal holidays.
 City staff and the requestor may make mutually agreeable arrangements for times of inspection and copying. - b.
 Place of inspection.
 Records will be made available for inspection as determined by the Public Records Officer.
-City staff and the requestor may make mutually agreeable arrangements for inspection if the particular records being sought are maintained at field offices of the City.
+City staff and the requestor may make mutually agreeable arrangements for inspection if the particular records being sought are maintained at satellite offices of the City.

-A requestor shall not take City records from City offices without the permission of the Public Records Officer.
+A requestor shall not take City records from City offices.

 c.
 Electronic access to records.
-A variety of records are available on the City's web site at: www.marysvillewa.gov
+A variety of records are available on the City's website at: www.marysvillewa.gov.

 To the extent practical, the City will store, maintain, and make its records available electronically.
-For those seeking responsive records in electronic format, the City may provide access to public records by providing links to the web site containing an electronic copy of the record, provide records on disk, or transmit the responsive record via e-mail.
-The City can arrange for a computer terminal for viewing records and information at City Hall or City field office for those without access to the internet.
+For those seeking responsive records in electronic format, the City may provide access to public records by providing links to the website containing an electronic copy of the record, provide records on disk, or transmit the responsive record via email.
+The City can arrange for a computer terminal for viewing records and information at City Hall or City satellite office for those without access to the internet.
 The Public Records Officer will work with the requestor to determine the most appropriate method for providing electronic copies of responsive records.

 d.
 Records index.
-Resolution No. , adopted by Council on [DATE] respectively, determined that maintaining a central index of City records is unduly burdensome, costly, and would interfere with City operations due to the number and complexity of records generated as a result of the wide range of City activities.
+The City Council has determined that maintaining a central index of City records is unduly burdensome, costly, and would interfere with City operations due to the number and complexity of records generated as a result of the wide range of City activities.